vmware-archive/node-examples/ssl/README.md

 This block of code configures the client cache to use SSL for connecting to .
 The log location and metrics are written to the data directory.
 The PoolFactory configures a connection pool which uses the locator to lookup the servers.

-There is a small change from the put-get-remove example configuration.
+There is a small change from the CRUD-ops example configuration.
 We add the following lines which turn on SSL and configure the location of the keys files and keystores.
 The keystore requires a password as well which is also configured.

 ```javascript
     cacheFactory.set("ssl-enabled", "true")